History of cross-dressing: Background

 Patriarchy is a social system in which men hold the primary power over women and their families in regards to the tradition, law, division of labor, and education women can take part in.
 Women used cross-dressing to pass as men in order to live adventurous lives outside of the home, which were unlikely to occur while living as women.
 Women who engaged in cross-dressing in earlier centuries were lower-class women who would gain access to economic independence as well as freedom to travel, without much risk of losing what they had.
 The practice of women dressing as men was generally viewed more positively as compared to men dressing as women.
 Altenburger states that female-to-male cross-dressing entailed a movement forward in terms of social status, power, and freedom whereas men who cross-dressed were ridiculed or otherwise viewed negatively.
 Some people also alleged that men would cross-dress to gain access around women for their own sexual desire.
+The LGBTQ community would use cross dressing as a means of "being able to find acceptance within the dominant culture."
+This idea was raised during the late 1900s, but throughout history, including early Christianity, there are accounts of saints cross-dressing as a means of protection, expression and necessity to stand in line in the social order.
+They take on a name that would accurately represent who they identified as and how they wanted to stand in the social order.